inkstak/coverart/README.md

 ### Caching & middlewares

-In order to perform caching, you can use [faraday_middleware](http://github.com/lostisland/faraday_middleware) or your owns :
+In order to perform caching, you can use [faraday_middleware](http://github.com/lostisland/faraday_middleware) or your own middlewares:

     # Please note that faraday_middleware and active_support are not included as dependencies
     # you may install them